-4 Reduced-form Evidence on the Pass-through
+4 Reduced-form Evidence on the Pass-Through

 We first present reduced form evidence on the pass-through rate of emissions costs in the Spanish electricity market.
-We follow the conventional approach of estimating the pass-through rate by regressing the wholesale electricity price on the emissions permit price.
-In our particular application, given that there is substantial variation in CO_2 prices, one can identify the pass-through from observed electricity price responses.
-The main identifying assumption behind the reduced-form pass-through estimate is that, once we control for all relevant factors that might be correlated with the electricity market, the remaining variation of the CO_2 price can be considered exogenous.
+Given that there is substantial variation in CO_2 prices, we can identify the pass-through from observed electricity price responses.

-Since different generation technologies have different emissions rates, an increase in the CO2 price has a different impact on their emissions costs.
+Since different generation technologies have different emissions rates, an increase in the CO_2 price has a different impact on their emissions costs.
 For this reason, we provide two measures for the pass-through, depending on whether we condition on the emissions rate of the marginal technology, or not.
 The cost pass-through measures the effect on electricity prices of a one euro increase in the marginal cost of the unit setting the price.
-The price pass-through measures the effect of a one euro increase in the CO2 price on the electricity price.27
+The price pass-through measures the effect of a one Euro increase in the CO_2 price on the electricity price.17

 These two measures are tightly related to each other, but emphasize two different aspects.
-The price pass-through emphasizes the market impact of the policy, as it is a measure of electricity price increases due to the introduction of emissions permits.
+The price pass-through emphasizes the market impact of the policy, as it is a measure of electricity price increases due to the introduction of emission permits.
 It ultimately measures the impacts faced by final consumers and industrial manufacturers, and is thus very policy-relevant.
-The cost pass-through emphasizes more directly the role of demand and supply in the market, and can shed light on issues such as demand response, cost heterogeneity and market power.
+The cost pass-through emphasizes more directly the role of demand and supply in the market, and can shed light on issues such as demand response, market power and cost heterogeneity.